duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 ![tmux cheat sheet](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Ftmux_cheat_sheet.png&f=1)

-When your cheat sheet name is searched with any of the trigger words, your Instant Answer will be shown.
-For example, for the *vim* text editor, the Instant Answer will be triggered on: "vim cheatsheet", "vim commands", "vim guide", "vim shortcuts", and so on (full list of triggers available in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm)).
-You can also specify additional triggers, as you'll see in the example below.

 Looking for ideas for your cheat sheet?
 Check our [inspiration list](#cheat-sheet-ideas) below.

+## How Are Cheat Sheets Triggered?

+Triggering is built in to the main Cheat Sheets Goodie.
+When the name of your cheat sheet file is searched with any of the [built-in trigger words](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm), your Instant Answer will be shown.

+For example, for the *vim* text editor, the Instant Answer will be triggered on:

+- "vim *cheatsheet*"
+- "vim *cheat sheet*"
+- "vim *commands*"
+- "vim *guide*"
+- "vim *shortcuts*"
+- ...and so on.
+See the full list in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm).

+You can also specify additional triggers, as you'll see in the example below.

 ## How to Add Your Cheat Sheet